JetBrains/godot-support/gdscript/README.md

 [Marketplace page](https://plugins.jetbrains.com/plugin/20123-gdscript)

+## Update 12.2.2024

+!!
+READ ME !!
+With latest version 2.2.0 there's an update for TscnFiles -> highlighting possible via TextMate plugin, check out [description](https://gitlab.com/IceExplosive/gdscript/-/merge_requests/6) and updated tscn file icon -> this caused me an error with each opened .tscn file due to cache issue that could not resolve itself and I had to clear caches manually (File -> Invalidate Caches... -> Clear file system cache)

+Current focus remains bug fixing until it'll be worthy of Gamefromscratch. :)

 ## GdScript toolkit (not related to this project)

 An independent set of tools for GdScript (Formatter, Linter, and more) that can work together with this plugin.